Directed-energy weapon: Northern Ireland "squawk box" field trials

-In 1973, New Scientist magazine reported that a sonic weapon known as a 'squawk box' underwent successful field trials in Northern Ireland, using soldiers as guinea pigs.
+In 1973, New Scientist magazine reported that a sonic weapon known as a "squawk box" underwent successful field trials in Northern Ireland, using soldiers as guinea pigs.
 The device combined two slightly different frequencies which when heard would be heard as the sum of the two frequencies (ultrasonic) and the difference between the two frequencies (infrasonic) e.g. two directional speakers emitting 16,000 Hz and 16,002 Hz frequencies would produce in the ear two frequencies of 32,002 Hz and 2 Hz.
-The article states: 'The squawk box is highly directional which gives it its appeal.
+The article states: "The squawk box is highly directional which gives it its appeal.
 Its effective beam width is so small that it can be directed at individuals in a riot.
 Other members of a crowd are unaffected, except by panic when they see people fainting, being sick, or running from the scene with their hands over their ears.
-The virtual inaudibility of the equipment is said to produce a "spooky" psychological effect.'
-The British Ministry of Defence denied the existence of such a device.
-It stated that it did have, however, an 'ultra-loud public address system which [...] could be "used for verbal communication over two miles, or put out a sustained or modulated sound blanket to make conversation, and thus crowd organisation, impossible."'
+The virtual inaudibility of the equipment is said to produce a 'spooky' psychological effect."
+The UK's Ministry of Defence denied the existence of such a device.
+It stated that it did have, however, an "ultra-loud public address system which [...] could be 'used for verbal communication over two miles, or put out a sustained or modulated sound blanket to make conversation, and thus crowd organisation, impossible.'"